CodeLab7/shopify-snippets/mobile top title and price/README.md

+# Product Template Mobile View Product Title and Price is Top

+## Getting Started
-## Follow the instructions below For Bring the price to the top in Mobile size
+Follow the instructions below For Bring the price to the top in Mobile size

-copy code from <b>mobile_top-title-and-price.liquid</b> and paste code in to your <b>product.liquid</b> file.
+- code copy **mobile-title-and-price.liquid**.
+- Open **product-template.liquid** section.
+- code paste **featured_media** image before the start.

+> Note : `Desktop to hide is mobile-top-title-and-price`